Marginal Risk of a Severe Thunderstorm

-We have a Marginal Risk of a severe thunderstorm today in Southern Lower Michigan.
-The Marginal Risk Area (in dark green on the map) is generally areas south of US 10.
-It also includes NE Indiana and all of Ohio southeast to the Carolinas.
+We still have a very Marginal Risk of a severe thunderstorm today in Southeast Lower Michigan.
+The Marginal Risk Area (in dark green on the map) is generally for areas east of Lansing and Jackson. of US 10.
+It also includes most of Ohio southeast to Georgia.

 This is mainly for an isolated report of strong winds/wind damage.
 The chance of a tornado within 25 miles of a given point is less than 2% – there’s a similar very low chance of severe criteria hail (less than 5%).
 SPC says: “Initial (thunderstorm) redevelopment should occur nearer the upper low — i.e. across Lower Michigan and parts of the Midwest — where somewhat steeper lapse rates aloft will reside…strong flow aloft surrounding the upper low suggests some potential for organized storms/storm clusters, along with attendant/local potential for a few strong to severe wind gusts.”